bekk/firebase-workshop/_Tasks_/Chapter 2 - Firestore/README.md

 ### Create the Database

 Before you can connect to Firestore and add documents, we need to enable Firestore in the Firebase Console.
-Go to the console, select Firestore Databse in the side menu, and initialize a database.
-Choose "Test mode" your preferred region.
+Go to the console, select Firestore Database in the side menu, and initialize a database.
+Choose "Test mode" and your preferred region.

 ### Configure Security Rules and Indexes